Help Center/ Web Application Firewall/ FAQs/ About WAF/ Can WAF Protect Websites Accessed Through HSTS or NTLM Authentication?

 WAF can protect applications that use NTLM to authenticate connection between a server and client, such as a browser.

-• Cloud Mode - CNAME: protects your web applications that have domain name and are deployed on any clouds or in on-premises data centers.
+• Cloud Mode - CNAME: protects your web applications that are accessible over domain names and are deployed on any clouds or in on-premises data centers.

 • Cloud Mode - Load balancer: protects your web applications that are deployed on Huawei Cloud and accessible over domain names or IP addresses (public or private IP addresses).